 The Ohio Attorney General’s Office has determined that registered juvenile sex offenders will NOT be included in Ohio’s Internet sex offender database (ESORN) which is maintained and operated by the Ohio Attorney General’s Office.
 Therefore, for citizens and others to have information concerning juvenile sex offenders residing within Clermont County it is necessary for them to call Cpl.
-Schehr or Lisa Allen of the Clermont County Sheriff’s Office (513) 732-7500.
+Schehr of the Clermont County Sheriff’s Office (513) 732-7500.

 The Clermont County eSORN Website (Electronic Sex Offender Registration Network) is a state of Ohio maintained website containing information about all registered sex offenders in the county.